Skip to content

 • startingDirectory - Required.
 EmptyString|RealDirectory.
 Uses the current directory if blank.

-• --pattern filePattern - Required.
-RelativePath.
+• --pattern filePattern - RelativePath.
+Required.
 The file or directory to find the home for.

 • --test testExpression - String.
 Optional.
 Zero or more.
 The test argument to test the targeted filePattern.
 By default uses -d.